GlennGoddard/DebugPython/README.md

 This is not meant to be stand alone, the code is meant to be used inside of any other code.
 I specifically use this code on my home projects for use on headless units (ie no monitors).
 I utilize SSH to display debug info.
 See other projects of mine for examples of use.

+I utilize MQTT for some debuging and periodic monitoring but I find the debugging to screen much faster and reliable for finding problems or testing ideas.